jumpmouse/repo-hosting-migration-and-workflows/github/github-workflows/workflows/_deploy-dev-test.md

 Source YAML: ../../../.github/workflows/_deploy-dev-test.yml

 ## Purpose
-On push to `dev` or `test`, run test+lint, build, and deploy to the same-named environment using reusables.
+On push to `dev` or `test`, run test+lint and build for the same-named branch using reusables.
+No deploy step.

 ## Trigger
 - push: branches [dev, test]